Carl Gustaf Wrangel: Under Queen Christina

 At the age of 20, he distinguished himself as a cavalry captain in the Thirty Years' War.
 Three years later, he became colonel, and in 1638, he became major-general, still serving in Germany.
 In 1644, during the Torstenson War, he commanded a fleet at sea that defeated the Danes at Fehmarn on 23 October.

 In 1646, he returned to Germany as a Field Marshal and succeeded Lennart Torstenson as Commander-in-chief of the Swedish army in Germany.
-Under Wrangel and Turenne, the allied Swedish and French Armies marched and fought in Bavaria and Württemberg.
+Under Wrangel and Turenne, the allied Swedish and French armies marched and fought in Bavaria and Württemberg.
 After the end of the Thirty Years' War in 1648, he was made Governor-General of Swedish Pomerania.
 Queen Christina of Sweden created him count of Salmis in Kexholms län (Salmi and Suistamo pogosta, Käkisalmi province) in northern Karelia, Finland, and he later augmented his lands with Barony of Lindeberg, in Halland.

 Under King Charles X Gustav

 Before Christina's abdication, Wrangel was already a close friend and trusted advisor of her successor, King Charles X Gustav of Sweden.
 Wrangel and Charles X Gustav had first met two weeks before the Battle of Leipzig (1642), and when Wrangel's oldest daughter was born during the siege, Charles X Gustav became her godparent.
 Charles X Gustav created Wrangel freiherr of Ludenhof and Lord High Admiral, a special favour since Charles X Gustav left most of Sweden's highest offices vacant.

 When the Second Northern War broke out in 1655, Wrangel commanded a fleet, but in 1656, he was serving on land again and commanding, along with "Great Elector" Frederick William I of Brandenburg in the three-day Battle of Warsaw (1656).
 In 1657, he invaded Jutland, and in 1658, he passed over the ice into the islands and took Kronborg.
+In 1659, Wrangel conquered Langeland.
+In May, he initially led a Swedish siege of Nakskov, but was replaced by Gustaf Otto Stenbock to defend Funen.
+It was on this island where he successfully defended from a landing attempt on 26 June.
+During the siege of Stettin in 1659, he sent reinforcements to the Swedish garrison.

 When Charles X Gustav died at the end of the war, Wrangel participated in organising the obsequies and composed the melody to a lament.
 Also in 1660, Wrangel became chancellor of the University of Greifswald; he had been made supreme judge in Uppland Province two years earlier.